What Is A Grand Jury

 The selection process is similar to regular jury duty.
 However, grand jurors are tasked with reviewing multiple cases during their term.
 They must stay impartial and take an oath of confidentiality.

-These citizens play a critical role in the Texas indictment process by deciding which felony cases should move forward.
+These citizens is critical in the Texas indictment process by deciding which felony cases should move forward.

 What Happens During A Grand Jury Proceeding?